mdboom/benchmarking-public/README.md

   variable set at runtime to use the Tier 2 interpreter.
 - JIT: A JIT and PGO build of CPython (`./configure --enable-optimizations --with-lto=yes --enable-experimental-jit`).
+- Free-threading: Build a free-threaded build of CPython (`./configure --enable-free-threading`).
+- Tail-calling: Build with the latest Clang, and build Python with the tail-calling interpreter (`./configure --with-tail-call`).

 Information about the configuration of the run is in the `README.md` at the root of each run directory.
-The directory name will also include `PYTHON_UOPS` for Tier 2 and `JIT` for JIT.
+The directory name will also include `PYTHON_UOPS` for Tier 2, `JIT` for JIT, `NOGIL` for free-threading and `CLANG` for tail calling.

 To reduce the number of unknown variables when comparing results, runs are always compared against runs of the same configuration.
 Be aware that sometimes the base commit on main may predate the configuration becoming available, for example, before the JIT compiler was merged into main.
-(An exception to this rule are the weekly benchmarks of upstream main, there Tier 2 and JIT configurations are compared against default configurations of the same commit, but that isn't relevant for the common case of testing a pull request).
+(Exception to this rule are the weekly benchmarks of upstream main, there Tier 2, JIT, NOGIL and CLANG configurations are compared against default configurations of the same commit, but that isn't relevant for the common case of testing a pull request).